thisisWooyeol/skin_segmentor/README.md

-# Skin Segmentor with Mask2Former
+# Skin Segmentor with SegFormer

 This repository provides a skin segmentor based on the SegFormer model.
 As an extension of the original SegFormer, this implementation is specifically designed for three classes: acne, hemoglobin and melanin.